Are you confused about what microphone you want to rent for an upcoming event? What microphone is the best for your situation?

 Traditionally, condenser microphones were much more expensive than dynamic microphones, but the fact of the matter is that you get what you pay for.
 Condensers usually have better sound quality because they’re more responsive to a wider range of signals, but if you expect your microphones to take a lot of abuse, it’s best to just go with high-end dynamics so that you don’t pay as much replacing them.

 Finally, remember that all condenser and dynamic microphones are manufactured with specific uses in mind.
 Instead of simply picking one type over the other because it seems like the thing to do, take time to evaluate each individual model thoroughly before buying anything.
-If you need help, feel free to contact our technicians for more information.
+If you need help, feel free to contact our production coordinator for more information.